 If you’re a teacher who uses morning meeting as a daily class routine, you will appreciate morning meeting sharing ideas that engage students, helping to break the ice at the start of the school day.

-The following morning meeting sharing ideas include fun questions and sharing topics that encourage students to express their thoughts.
+The following sharing ideas for morning meeting include fun questions and topics that encourage students to express their thoughts.

-These questions also help students to settle in at the beginning of the day, making them feel more relaxed and ready to soak in all the learning that will take place.
+They help students settle in at the beginning of the day, making them feel more relaxed and ready to soak in all the learning that will take place.

 So why not incorporate some of these morning meeting sharing ideas into your morning meeting routine this week?